alexirpan/alexirpan.github.io/_posts/2024-08-18-nine-years.markdown

 and when I go all-in, it takes up enough headspace that I struggle to do other things.
 This year was a year I needed to do other things.

 And I did do other things!
-There are some silent migrations I did in the background (both Google Analytics and my time tracker got deprecated this year), but the most notable new thing is that I switched career trajectories.
-We'll see how that plays out.
+There are some silent changes I did in the backend (both Google Analytics and my time tracker got deprecated this year), but the most notable change is that I [switched career trajectories to AI safety]({% post_url 2024-08-06-switching-to-ai-safety %}).

+I try to keep my Twitter / X usage low, but I retweet all posts whenever I write them, and I've noticed my switch into AI safety post has had significantly more Twitter engagement than my other posts.
+I've chalked this up to "the alignment mafia" - a distributed set of people who reshare and promote anything supporting their views on AGI.
+Listen, I appreciate the support, but I haven't done anything yet!
+Chill.

+The time it took me to navigate my career change was much less than the time I spent writing puzzles last year.
+So what did I fill the void with in its place?

+...Video games.
+It was video games.
+Pardon me, while I go into a quick review:

+* Hi-Fi Rush starts slow but gets great once you unlock all the battle mechanics.
+It's colorful and joyous, filled with fantastic set pieces.
+* Islands of Insight is...fine?
+It pitched itself as a puzzle-based MMO, where its highlight is a huge set of handmade Nikoli logic puzzles in an explorable world.
+The puzzles are good, but the game is poorly optimized, the social MMO aspects are pretty minimal, and there's a huge pile of skill trees that feels like it's just there to encourage higher engagement, rather than being more fun.
+I am down on a lot of the game, but the puzzles are great.
+* Undertale Yellow is a fantastic fan game, that's been in development for 7 years and comes out feeling like a canon entry made by Toby Fox.
+I have small nitpicks about the lack of variety in pacifist boss strategies, but the overall package works.
+I would have gladly paid money for this, but it's free, if you liked Undertale check it out.
+* Hades 2 came out, which was a great excuse to play Hades 1.
+I bought Hades 1 three years ago and never installed it.
+I got around to playing it and pushed up to Epilogue, all weapon aspects, and 21 heat before setting it down.
+At some point, it does get easy to fall into the builds you know are overpowered, but that's the fate of every roguelike.
+What Hades 1 does well is make you feel overpowered when you get a good run going - and then killing you regardless if you don't respect the bosses enough.
+The part I don't like is how grindy the story progression gets by the end, but most players will not reach that point.
-Overall though, these decisions did not take as much time as puzzlehunting did, and instead of writing...I mostly played games.
-Incremental games were a mistake, do not recommend.
+* Incremental games were a mistake, do not recommend.
 If you're unfamiliar with the genre, *Cookie Clicker* is the prototypical example.
-You start with a small number of resources, then achieve exponentially larger resources through increasingly complicated progression systems.

-I did a bunch of backend migration
-This wNew job, new

-One of my main recent hobbies is puzzlehunt writing.
-I deliberately took a break from that this year.

-deliberately wanted to take a break from that this year, so that I could fo

-I turned down some puzzle

-I'm done with writing MIT Mystery Hunt!
-Freedom!

-The [post]({% post_url 2023-04-21-mh-2023 %}) about it was pretty rewarding to write, although "post" may be the wrong word.
-Credit to CJ for noting that the post was long enough to pass [NaNoWriMo](https://en.wikipedia.org/wiki/National_Novel_Writing_Month).

-Did it need to be that long?
-Eh, probably not, but I kept having ideas I wanted to put in.
-I also knew I was not in a mood to revise it to be shorter.
-The revisions I did were focused on grammar, word choice, and overall flow, rather than deciding if an idea should be cut.
-(Feel free to draw a comparison to the Hunt itself if you want.)

-To be honest, I do not expect to write a post of that length again.
-I started working on that post right after Mystery Hunt 2023 finished, and hardcore focused on getting it out ASAP.
-"As soon as possible" turned out to be 3 months, ending right when planning for [ABCDE:FG](https://archives.mitmh2023.com/2023/abcde.puzzlefactory.place/about) ramped up.
-The end result was that I was exerting "write Mystery Hunt" levels of effort (10-20 hrs/week) for 1.5 years straight.
-That was just too much, and I burned out on doing anything with my free time besides vegetating.

-My burnout lined up almost
-*exactly* with getting a copy of The Legend of Zelda: Tears of the Kingdom.
-Let's say my escapism into TotK was especially therapeutic.
-I'm done with the game now, and am still adjusting to not having a "default" action taking up mindshare.
-"I should write a puzzle", "I should write about writing puzzles", or "I should go find more Koroks" have been like, the only three thoughts I've had outside of work since last year.
-Gotta have more thoughts than those!
+You start with a small number of resources, then achieve exponentially larger resources through increasingly complicated progression and automation systems.
+I tried one of the highly recommended ones, and no joke, it took up *4 months* of my life.
+If you are the kind of person who likes theorycrafting stat builds to maximize damage throughput, incremental games are a game where you only do that.
+Except, instead of maximizing damage, you're minimizing time-to-unlock the next progression layer.
+I was spending 3 hours a day to get my game to a state where I could maximize my overnight stat gain.
+It felt a lot like machine learning work, where you try to get everything done so that you can let the model train overnight and inspect it next morning.
+The experience was interesting, but it wasn't worth the cost.

 # Statistics

 ## Posts

-I wrote 6 posts this year, down from 7 last year.
-In my defense, this is a bit misleading, especially if I pull up the time stats.
+I wrote 9 posts this year, up from 6 last year.

 ## Time Spent

-I spent **189 hours, 45 minutes** writing for my blog this year, around 1.9x as long as last year.

-Around 170 hours of that was on the [Mystery Hunt retrospective]({% post_url 2023-04-21-mh-2023 %}) post.
+TODO

 ## View Counts

-These are view counts from August 18, 2022 to today.
+These are view counts from August 18, 2023 to today.

+TODO

 {% highlight python %}
 259  2022-08-18-seven-years.markdown